avsaase/gha_main/README.md

 ## Write GitHub Actions in Rust!

-This crate provides a two convenience macros to make it easier to write GitHub Actions in Rust.
+This crate provides two convenience macros to make it easier to write GitHub Actions in Rust.

 How to use: